Forgiveness is the final form of love

 – Reinhold Niebuhr

-A great irony of the social justice movement lies in what is forgivable and what is not.
+A great irony of social justice activism lies in what is forgivable and what is not.

 On the one hand social justice is about forgiveness and redemption – for example the view that once someone has completed a prison sentence, paid their debt to society, they should be restored.
 They should vote, they should be able to find work free of discrimination.
 On the other we see the cancel culture and the faux outrage that refuses to acknowledge that mistakes are made on a spectrum – some are worse than others.
 The consequence of mistakes is a simple binary – you lose your job or your platform for all transgressions equally.
 And there is no possibility of redemption – no apology you give, no price you pay, offers a way back.